Machine Learning: More Science Than Fiction

 As with any technology, with power comes responsibility.
 And given the power of machine learning, that awareness is all the more important.

-For further information, please also listen to the podcast covering AI and machine learning and some of the ethical considerations that come from these emerging technologies.
+For further information, please see ACCA's CPD courses on machine learning and robotics as well as listen to the podcast covering AI and machine learning and some of the ethical considerations that come from these emerging technologies.